Analytics

 Saturday, February 18, 2012

-When The Shit Hits the Lav
+When The S*** Hits the Lav

 Starting out it was a pretty good day in Paris.
 Light winds, overcast skies but the temperature was tolerable.
 We pushed 5 minutes early for our flight back to the United States and we were all anxious to get back home.